 Parent Guide Date Violence

-Is your daughter a victim of dating violence?
-If you suspect your daughter is in a violent relationship, see how many of the questions posed below, you can answer "yes" to:
+Is your child a victim of dating violence?
+If you suspect your child is in a violent relationship, see how many of the questions posed below, you can answer "yes" to:

-- Is she frightened of her boyfriend's temper?
+- Is your child frightened of their boyfriend/girlfriends temper?

-- Is she afraid to disagree with him?
+- Is child afraid to disagree with him/her?

-- Does she apologize to others for her boyfriend's behavior when she is treated badly?
+- Does your child apologize to others for their boyfriend/girlfriend's behavior when they are treated badly?

-- Does she not see friends or family because of jealousy?
+- Has your child stopped spending time with friends or family because of jealousy?

-- Is she forced to justify everything she does, every place she goes and every person she sees to avoid his temper?
+- Is your child forced to justify everything they do, every place they go and every person they see to avoid their temper?

-- Has she become secretive, ashamed or hostile with you because of this relationship?
+- Has your child become secretive, ashamed or hostile with you because of this relationship?

 If you find that you answered "yes" to most of these questions, your daughter may be in a violent relationship.

-Other signs that your daughter may be involved in a violent relationship:
+Other signs that your child may be involved in a violent relationship:

-- Physical Scars -- Does she have injuries, bruises or broken bones?
-Do her reasons for these injuries make sense?
+- Physical Scars -- Does your child have injuries, bruises or broken bones?
+Does your child's reasons for these injuries make sense?

-- Neglected appearance -- Has she begun to dress in unattractive clothes?
-Has she gained or lost a lot of weight?
+- Neglected appearance -- Has your child begun to dress in unattractive clothes?
+Has he/she gained or lost a lot of weight?

-- Fear -- Is she fearful or nervous a lot of the time?
-Is she terrified of making mistakes or saying the wrong things around her boyfriend?
+- Fear -- Is your child fearful or nervous a lot of the time?
+Is he/she terrified of making mistakes or saying the wrong things around her boyfriend/girlfriend?

-- Shame -- Does she question herself, her decisions, her abilities or her appearance?
+- Shame -- Does your child question himself/herself, their decisions, their abilities or their appearance?

-- Isolation -- Has she lost friendships and relationships with her family?
+- Isolation -- Has your child lost friendships and relationships with the family?

-- Depression -- Is she unusually disinterested in things, listless or tired all of the time?
+- Depression -- Is your child unusually disinterested in things, listless or tired all of the time?

-What do you do if you suspect your daughter is being abused?
+What do you do if you suspect your child is being abused?

-- Help her recognize the abuse.
-Help her to see that what is happening is not normal and that his violent behavior will probably get worse.
+Help your child recognize the abuse.
+Help your child to see that what is happening is not normal and that violent behavior will probably get worse.
 Stress that love shouldn't hurt.

-- Be encouraging.
-Ask your daughter to spend some more of her time with friends and family, to have enjoyment apart from the relationship.
+Be encouraging.
+Ask your child to spend some more of their time with friends and family, to have enjoyment apart from the relationship.

-- Be non-judgmental.
-Try to understand that while your daughter may be frightened by the violence, she wants the love and/or security of a relationship.
-Try not to tell her that she is wrong, but instead help her to recognize the violence, and let her know that you are worried about her safety.
+Be non-judgmental.
+Try to understand that while your child may be frightened by the violence, they wants the love and/or security of a relationship.
+Try not to tell them that they are wrong, but instead help them to recognize the violence, and let them know that you are worried about their safety.

-- Help your daughter devise a safety plan.
-If your daughter wants to continue in the relationship or if she decides to leave it, help her devise a safety plan.
-For example, arrange for a safe place to stay, ask her to enlist the help of friends to accompany her to and from school.
+Help your child devise a safety plan.
+If your child wants to continue in the relationship or if they decide to leave it, help them devise a safety plan.
+For example, arrange for a safe place to stay, ask them to enlist the help of friends to accompany them to and from school.
 If possible, make teachers and counselors aware of the problem.

-- Be there.
+Be there.
 Listen.
 Be supportive as possible despite your own feelings of frustration.
-Let her know that regardless of her decision, you will always be there to love and support her.
+Let your child know that regardless of their decision, you will always be there to love and support them.

-- Help her find someone to talk to.
-If your daughter is unable to talk with you about the relationship, ask her if she would be more comfortable speaking with another adult such as a relative, teacher, a friend's parent, an older sibling, or a counselor.
-If necessary, you can call the Domestic Violence Hotline at 1-800-333-7233 for information and support or contact Victim Services at 303-430-2400, ext.
-4210, for referral information.
+- Help your child find someone to talk to.
+If your child is unable to talk with you about the relationship, ask them if they would be more comfortable speaking with another adult such as a relative, teacher, a friend's parent, an older sibling, or a counselor.
+If necessary, you can call the Domestic Violence Hotline at 1-800-333-7233 for information and support or contact Victim Services at 303-658-4210, for referral information.